peachey2k2/etanks/README.md

 # etanks
 This is a program I made to keep track of my ender tanks with in modpacks involving a lot of fluid passiving.
-The saved tanks are colored and allows fuzzy searching to make youır job easier while using ender tanks.
+The saved tanks are colored and allows fuzzy searching to make your job easier while using ender tanks.

 > [!NOTE]
 > 1) Keep in mind that you'll need an advanced computer for coloring to work.